NSRC Industry Day 2012 will be held on April 26th-27th, 2012, with the reception on April 25th.

 Member Research Laboratories

-The Networking and Security Research Center (NSRC) was founded
+The Institute for Networking and Security Research (INSR) was

-in 2003.
-Because networks have become ingrained in almost
+Because networks have become ingrained in almost every aspect

-every aspect of our lives, the linkage between networking and
+of our lives, the linkage between networking and security is a

-Security solutions to protect the ever-expanding number and
+to protect the ever-expanding number and variety of

-variety of communications networks and the information they
+communications networks and the information they transport are

-The NSRC provides a research and education community at Penn
+The INSR provides a research and education community at Penn

 State for professors, students, and collaborators from industry